Cyclic covers and toroidal embeddings: Introduction

+Theorem~\ref{m1} generalizes the known cyclic covering trick (see~\cite[Section 3]{EVlect}, especially 3.3-3.11), where the base space $X$ is assumed nonsingular, to the case when $X$ is just normal.
 Statement a) is elementary.
 The toroidal part of b) is implicit in~\cite{KKMS} if $(X,\Sigma_X)$ is log smooth, as already mentioned.
 The general case (Theorem~\ref{tcr}) is proved by reduction to the following fact: the normalized root of a toric variety with respect to a torus character consists of several isomorphic copies of a toric morphism (Proposition~\ref{nru}).
-The sheaf $\tilde{\Omega}^p_{X/k}(\log \Sigma_X)$ consists of the rational $p$-forms $\omega$ of $X$ such that both $\omega,d\omega$ have at most simple poles, along the prime components of $\Sigma_X$.
+The sheaf $\tilde{\Omega}^p_{X/k}(\log \Sigma_X)$ consists of the rational $p$-forms $\omega$ of $X$ such that both $\omega,d\omega$ are regular near the prime divisors of $X$ outside $\Sigma_X$, and have at most simple poles at the prime components of $\Sigma_X$.
 It is called the sheaf of logarithmic $p$-forms of $(X/k,\Sigma_X)$, in the sense of Zariski-Steenbrink.
 It is constructed by ignoring closed subsets of $X$ of codimension at least two, so in general it is singular.
 But if $X\setminus \Sigma_X\subset X$ is a toroidal embedding, it is locally free~\cite{Ste76,Dan78}.
 If $X$ is nonsingular and $\Sigma_X$ is a normal crossing divisor, this sheaf coincides with the sheaf of logarithmic forms $\Omega^p_{X/k}(\log\Sigma_X)$ in the sense of Deligne (see~\cite{EVlect} for the algebraic version, with $\Sigma_X$ assumed simple normal crossing).
+If $\Sigma_X=0$, then $\tilde{\Omega}^p_{X/k}=\tilde{\Omega}^p_{X/k}(\log 0)$ is the double dual of the usual sheaf of K\"ahler differentials $\Omega^p_{X/k}$.
 We note that differential forms or vector fields on $Y$ can be computed without the toroidal assumption (Lemma~\ref{dvc}).

-Statement c) is the invariance of the logarithmic sheaves under different toroidal embeddings, which is interesting in itself.
+Theorem~\ref{m2} is the invariance of the logarithmic sheaves under different toroidal embeddings, proved by Esnault and Viehweg~\cite[Lemma 1.5]{RCII} in the case when $X$ is projective nonsingular and $\Sigma_X$ has normal crossings.
 One corollary is that